Danny McCray

-Danny DeWayne McCray (born March 10, 1988) is an American former professional football safety and special teamer.
+Danny DeWayne McCray (born March 10, 1988) is an American former professional football player who was a safety and special teamer in the National Football League (NFL).
 He was signed by the Dallas Cowboys as an undrafted free agent in 2010.
-He played college football at Louisiana State University.
+He played college football for the LSU Tigers.
 He also played for the Chicago Bears.
 In 2021, he competed as a contestant on season 41 of Survivor, where he placed sixth overall.
 He also competed on the first season of The Challenge: USA, and later on The Challenge: World Championship.

 Early life

 McCray attended Westfield High School and in 2004 helped the football team to a second-place finish at the Class 5A state championship.
 He earned first-team all-district honors as a senior in 2005.

 He went on to play at Louisiana State University (LSU) contributing mostly in special teams and as a backup both at safety and linebacker.
 For his career, he played in 52 games with 13 starts and recorded 196 tackles, including seven tackles for losses and three sacks.